 What you should know about the best cheap headphones

 As with anything in life, there are pros and cons.
 Since you’re looking into purchasing some affordable headphones, your first sacrifice is going to be build quality.
 That doesn’t mean that all or any of these products are particularly prone to breakage, but it does mean that they’re going to lack premium materials like the sheepskin leather found on the Master & Dynamic MW50 wireless headphones.
+If you have the money and want your headphones to last a long time, it may be worth it to consider pricier headphones: they often include expensive headphones are worth it.

 All right, so you may expect that software to be lacking or completely nonexistent, but you may want to be reminded that hardware features aren’t going to be especially apparent either.
 For instance, some headphones receive water-resistant treatment, but only one of these do.
 That’s fine since we’ve gone decades without it, but it does mean that you’ll have to be more careful with your cheap headphones, especially around water.
 What’s more, the passive isolation will be less effective with these picks than with something like the Focal Listen Wireless, which are outfitted with top-end dampening materials.
 Aside from that though, if you want the best bang for your buck, whatever your budget may be, you’ve come to the right place.